iterorganization/IMAS-Python/docs/source/ci_config.rst

     The CI script executed in this job is: ``ci/run_benchmark.sh``.

 Build docs and dists
-    This job builds the Sphinx documentation and python packages for imas-python (``sdist`` and ``wheel``).
+    This job builds the Sphinx documentation and python packages for IMAS-Python (``sdist`` and ``wheel``).

     The CI script executed in this job is: ``ci/build_docs_and_dist.sh``.